-- 2 1/2 Tbsp chilled butter , diced into small cubes
+- 3 Tbsp (34g) salted butter, cold, diced into small cubes

 For the crumb topping:

 To a food processor add 1/3 cup flour, 1 1/2 Tbsp granulated sugar and diced butter.
-Pulse several seconds just until butter is distributed and until it somewhat comes together in tiny crumbles, it should still be fluffy (if you pulse it too much it will become dense and too wet, which will just weigh down the tops of the muffins and it will sink).
-Pour crumb mixture into a small bowl and whisk in 1 1/2 Tbsp raw sugar, set aside.
+Pulse several seconds just until butter is distributed and until it somewhat comes together in tiny crumbles, it should still be fluffy.
+Set aside.

 Preheat oven to 400 degrees.
 In a mixing bowl whisk together flour, baking powder, baking soda and salt for 30 seconds, set aside.